XVII. Airmails and Commemoratives, 1949-1959

 Production: Bradbury Wilkinson & Company, London

 King Faisal salutes the men who would overthrow him in a few months.
 Bland but very well-executed designs.
-The 30 fils leaves the strongest impression – the king, in his fussy full dress uniform, feels like he belongs to a bygone era compared with the swaggering, open-shirted Nasser and his imitators.
+The 30 fils leaves the strongest impression – the king, in his fussy full dress uniform, belongs to a bygone era compared with the swaggering, open-shirted Nasser and his imitators.
 Robson Lowe’s The Influence of Bradbury Wilkinson… shows a few late drafts of these designs: the engraver’s supervisor has identified some remarkably minute areas for revision.
 The 8 fils is also, in its way, indicative — by 1958 the Churchill tank, as seen here, was rather antiquated; if it represented the most avant-garde vehicle in service with Iraq at the time, then Britain certainly wasn’t treating it generously.

 Development Week, 1958